tytydraco/yessleep/out/I_think_my_husband_is_poisoning_me_and_my_unborn_baby.md

 The tiredness is getting worse.
 I feel so dizzy, but I haven't eaten or drank anything he gave me.
 I don't know what he's doing to me, but he's doing something.
 I will figure it out.
 I will prove to the world that I am not insane.

 I did not murder my child.
 I simply killed the beast inside of me.
 I would never harm a baby.
 I have morals.
 I loved my unborn child dearly.
 I truly, genuinely did.
+I still do.
 But it turned into a demon.
 I did what I had to do to save myself and everyone else.

 After all, a mother knows best.